moinakg/pcompress/README.md

        '-L' -     Enable LZP pre-compression.
 This improves compression ratio of all algorithms with some extra CPU and very low RAM overhead.
 Using delta encoding in conjunction with this may not always be beneficial.
+                  However Adaptive Delta Encoding is beneficial along with this.

+       '-P' -     Enable Adaptive Delta Encoding.
+This implies '-L' as well.
+It improves compresion ratio further at the cost of more CPU overhead.

        '-S' <cksum>
             -     Specify chunk checksum to use: CRC64, SKEIN256, SKEIN512, SHA256 and
                   SHA512.
 Default one is SKEIN256.
 The implementation actually uses SKEIN